 This is because both situations will be occurring at the same time.

 Writing scripts for a multiplayer game is different to writing scripts for a single-player game.
 This is because when you write a script for a multiplayer game, you need to think about the different contexts that the scripts run in.
-To learn about the networking concepts discussed here, see documentation on Network System Concepts.

 For example, the scripts you place on your player Prefab should allow the “owner” of that player instance to control it, but it should not allow other people to control it.

 You need to think about whether the server or the client has authority over what the script does.
 Sometimes, you want the script to run on both the server and the clients.
 Other times, you only want the script to run on the server, and you only want the clients to replicate how the GameObjects are moving (for example, in a game in which players pick up collectible GameObjects, the script should only run on the server so that the server can be the authority on the number of GameObjects collected).